emtee40/SurvivalManual-wiki/Water.md

 Alcoholic beverages | Dehydrate the body and cloud judgement.
 Urine | Contains harmful body wastes.
 Is about 2 percent salt.
 Blood | Is salty and considered a food; therefore, requires additional body fluids to digest.
 May transmit disease.
 Seawater | Is about 4 percent salt.
 It takes about 2 liters of body fluids to rid the body of waster from 1 liter of seawater.
-Therefore, by drinking seawater you deplete your body's water supply, which can cause death.
+Therefore, by drinking seawater, you deplete your body's water supply, which can cause death.

 Heavy dew can provide water.
 Tie rags or tufts of fine grass around your ankles and walk through dew-covered grass before sunrise.
 As the rags or grass tufts absorb the dew, wring the water into a container.
 Repeat the process until you have a supply of water or until the dew is gone.
 Australian natives sometimes mop up as much as 1 liter an hour this way.